 Program Impact Analysis

 The estimated cumulative benefits from the Program through 2040 are also significant.
-The cumulative energy savings attributed to the Program total nearly 53 quads of FFC energy in 2040, or 50 quads of primary energy, equivalent to more than an entire year’s worth of primary energy consumption from the U.S. residential and commercial sectors at current consumption rates.
+The cumulative energy savings attributed to the Program total nearly 46 quads of FFC energy in 2040, or 44 quads of primary energy, equivalent to almost an entire year’s worth of primary energy consumption from the U.S. residential and commercial sectors at current consumption rates.
 The Program is estimated to save consumers up to $230 billion on their utility bills by 2040.
-Annual carbon savings reach 41 million tons at the end of 2012, and the cumulative savings by 2040 are estimated at 3,995 million tons.
+Annual carbon savings reach 36 million tons at the end of 2012, and the cumulative savings by 2040 are estimated at 3,478 million tons.
+View the report detailing these results.

 In recent years, the DOE's Building Energy Codes Program (BECP) has achieved substantial savings through active participation in code development processes, and in supporting increased adoption and compliance with building energy codes and standards.
 Some of these achievements include: